CrossFit & The UFC: A Case Study

 The sport had a cult following, but was much maligned.
 Senator John McCain would famously call this cage fighting extravaganza “human cock fighting” in 1996.
 And you can kinda see why.
 Before the UFC changed hands at around their 33rd event, there weren’t as many rules as you see today.
 Headbutts were commonplace, groin strikes were an acceptable way to hurt your opponent.

 Both sports faced uphill battles through their early years.
-The UFC—which was purchased by the Fertitta brothers and Dana White in 2001 from it’s original founders for $2 million dollars—fought for acceptance by mainstream media, and battled to be sanctioned in states through the U.S. CrossFit, on the other hand, battled to be social acceptable.
+The UFC—which was purchased by the Fertitta brothers and Dana White in 2001 from its original founders for $2 million dollars—fought for acceptance by mainstream media, and battled to be sanctioned in states throughout the U.S. CrossFit, on the other hand, battled to be socially acceptable.
 Not weird, not culty.

 Inflection points: one good, one bad

-Both sports through the 2000s really were starting to cook.
+Both sports, through the 2000s, really were starting to cook.
 But it wasn’t until 2005 that the UFC would really become a household name.
-One single, solitary punch-up between Forrest Griffin and Stephan Bonnar led to a global explosion of interest in the sport that they were now called ‘mixed martial arts.’
+One single, solitary punch-up between Forrest Griffin and Stephan Bonnar led to a global explosion of interest in the sport, which is now called ‘mixed martial arts.’

 But 2005 was the (positive) inflection point for the UFC, 2016 was the same for the sport of CrossFit, albeit in the other direction.
-You see the difference with the two brands was simple: leadership.
+You see, the difference between the two brands was simple: leadership.
 Dana White and brother Fertitta worked tirelessly to legitimise the sport.
-They built the brand globally and invested heavily in testing, regulation and fighter pay.
+They built the brand globally and invested heavily in testing, regulation, and fighter pay.

-CrossFit on the other hand ostracised its community.
+CrossFit, on the other hand, ostracised its community.
 Over, and over, and over again.
-The first incident I remember was an incident in which the brand posted a strung up bear on its social media feed.
+The first incident I remember was one in which the brand posted a strung-up bear on its social media feed.

 The Revenant, alternate version.

-It was not that the post created the fracture within CrossFit but how the brand handled the aftermath.
-Russel Berger, of CrossFit HQ, who was running their social media accounts at the time decided to troll the community who were upset with the post.
-I am paraphrasing but I remember seeing countless puns; 'I am really sorry you cannot bare to see this,’ ‘please BEAR with us while we take the post down’ etc etc.
+It was not that the post created the fracture within CrossFit, but how the brand handled the aftermath.
+Russel Berger, of CrossFit HQ, who was managing their social media accounts at the time, decided to troll the community that was upset with the post.
+I am paraphrasing, but I remember seeing countless puns; 'I am really sorry you cannot bear to see this,’ ‘please BEAR with us while we take the post down,’ etc, etc.

-The next erosion of trust in the mid 2010s though came when CrossFit announced that they would be giving the winners of the CrossFit Games Glock pistols as part of their prize packs.
+The next erosion of trust in the mid-2010s came when CrossFit announced that it would be giving the winners of the CrossFit Games Glock pistols as part of their prize packs.

 The truth is, these were not isolated incidents.
-A few months proceeding the infamous bear controversy, CrossFit posted images hunting alligators on their social feeds.
-Just like clockwork, the community erupted, then they proceeded to follow up by posting more people hunting gators.
+A few months prior to the infamous bear controversy, CrossFit posted images of hunting alligators on their social feeds.
+Just like clockwork, the community erupted, and then they proceeded to follow up by posting more people hunting gators.
 Same playbook applied; total disrespect of the community.

 Maturity / immaturity vectors